RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 overwhelmed beyond my expectations.
 If you are enthusiastic about open source hardware, IoT, or related areas, you will enjoy Shenzhen.
 Ping me when you go.
 Maybe we can collaborate on something!

-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes

-### International

-Traveling through China.
-Communicating with friends in Kenya about the Kenya-based financial service, M-Pesa via Twitter, a service created in the USA.
-Using a financial service based in Panama to add funds to my Chinese-based WeChat account.
-Using a VPN created in the USA to ensure secure communications throughout, except when certain services don’t allow VPNs.
-Over a VPN running on a virtual server in Hong Kong (verify, RTH!)

-Huaquiangbei is a neighborhood in Shenzhen, China filled with stores that sell everything electronic.
-Sure, you can buy the typical goods: cell phones, laptops, drones, and so on.
-And IoT enthusiasts are excited to find even more: solid state devices, packaged integrated circuits, Arduinos and Raspberry Pis (and their clones) and even reels of surface-mount components ready for your printed circuit board assembly robot.
-LEDs of every size, switches of every variety, and non-stop chatter of deals being made.